Numerical Schemes for Rough Parabolic Equations: Rough case

 for some function $C:(\R^+)^4 \to \R^+$ bounded on bounded sets. \end{theorem}

-As in the Young case, denote $\yba^M$ the Wong-Zakai solution of (\ref{equa-mild}), which corresponds to the classical (or equivalently rough) solution of the equation when $x$ is replaced with $x^{2^M}$.
-The continuity result (\ref{conti-appli-ito-rough}) allows to control the transition from $y$ to $\yba^M$:
+As in the Young case, we denote by $\yba^M$ the Wong-Zakai solution of (\ref{equa-mild}), which corresponds to the classical (or equivalently rough) solution of the equation when $x$ is replaced with $x^{2^M}$.
+The continuity result (\ref{conti-appli-ito-rough}) allows us to control the transition from $y$ to $\yba^M$: